 If your Windows 11 PC feels slower right after an update, you’re not alone.
-This is one of the most common complaints after major, even routine Windows 11 updates.
-The good news is that some slowdown is completely normal and temporary.
-The bad news is that sometimes it isn’t.
+This is one of the most common complaints after major and even routine Windows 11 updates.

 What “Slow After Update” Usually Means